Dhghomon/easy_rust/README.md

 fn main() {
     let my_number = {
 	let second_number = 8;
-        second_number + 9 // No semicolon, so the code block returns 8 + 9
+        second_number + 9 // No semicolon, so the code block returns 8 + 9.
+	                  // It works just like a function
     };

     println!("My number is: {}", my_number);